skutlick/project-04/README.md

 <img title="data withh all indicator variables standarized" alt="Alt text" src="/output_data/X_train_graph_2.png">

 ### Results
->Based on our calculations and comparison graphs, our model achieved an accuracy of X% in predicting marathon finish times.
-Visualizations of our results can be found in the plot.show() section.
+>Based on our calculations and comparison graphs, our model achieved an accuracy approximate to 1.0 on average in predicting marathon finish times.
+Visualizations of our results can be seen on the graph below.</br> That line is the percentage of predictions over actual finish times.
 <img title="model predictions over actual time" alt="Alt text" src="/output_data/nn_model_over_actual.png">

 ### Observations